aloicerains/alx-low_level_programming/0x1A-hash_tables/README.md

 Key cannot b an empty string.
 Value associated with key and must be duplicated.
 It can be empty string
 Returns 1 on success and 0 on failure

+- [ ] **4-hash_table_get.c**
+Function retrieves a value associated with a key.
+Returns the value associated with the element or NULL if the key could not be found.